johncolddd/PPN/README.md

 ## 🔬 Overview

-Ptychographic imaging suffers from a geometric mismatch between conventional deep neural networks and the underlying diffraction physics.
+Deep Learning based ptychographic imaging suffers from a geometric mismatch between conventional deep neural networks and the underlying diffraction physics.
 PPN addresses this gap through a dual-branch architecture that incorporates a **Polar Coordinate Attention (PoCA)** mechanism for modeling global coherence in reciprocal space, and a local ViT branch for capturing spatial features.

 **Key Features:**
 - Physics-inspired attention mechanism aligned with diffraction geometry